tact-lang/tact-by-example/src/routes/01-a-simple-counter/content.md

 # A Simple Counter

 This contract has a state variable that persists between contract calls, the counter value.
-In runtime it's an `Int` but when persisted it's encoded as a `uint32` - a 32-bit unsigned integer.
+When persisted, it's encoded as a `uint32` - a 32-bit unsigned integer.
 Contracts pay rent in proportion to the amount of persistent space they consume, so compact representations are encouraged.

 State variables should be initialized in `init()` that runs on deployment of the contract.